Seng Fat Wong, Alfred

 Yet above his office printer and boxes of business cards, there are dozens of miniature Spidermans and on the opposite side of the room sit dozens more miniature superhero figures ranging from Iron Man to X-Men.
 Wong jokingly says, “Don’t worry about knocking them over, it will give me a reason to buy more!”

-Born on 22 May 1973 in Macau to parents who worked in the knitting industry, Seng Fat Wong has loved artistic creation since he was a child.
+Born on 22 May 1973 in Macao to parents who worked in the knitting industry, Seng Fat Wong has loved artistic creation since he was a child.
 He spent his summers working with different techniques from watercolour to pencil to calligraphy – setting himself goals to create beautiful work by the end of summer.
 As much as he loved art, Wong knew it was difficult to make a living as an artist.
 So, he set himself a different path, skilfully integrating artistic creation into his study, work and life.

 After graduating from Yuet Wah College in 1991, Wong went to National Cheng Kung University in Taiwan to study mechanical engineering, hoping to design some original mechanical products – particularly within human factors engineering – in the future.
 After completing his studies there, he obtained a scholarship and pursued a master’s degree at Hong Kong University of Science and Technology in industrial engineering and engineering management.
 Upon graduation in 1997, he found himself without a job.